Diet & Lifestyle

 The only problem?
 That long list of potential side effects, including stomach issues, problems in the bedroom, and even insomnia.1

-Now, don't get us wrong, sometimes a prescription is necessary; however, we've found that in most situations, blood pressure can be effectively lowered through a combination of lifestyle changes and the right natural remedies.
+Now, don't get us wrong, sometimes a prescription is necessary; however, we've found that in most situations, blood pressure can be effectively lowered through a combination of lifestyle changes and the proper natural remedies.
 One of these natural remedies is the ancient spice cardamom.2

 Cardamom is a plant native to India.
 Its flavorful seeds have been a staple in Indian cuisine for centuries.
 But there's more to this potent plant than its rich flavor.
 You see, cardamom has also been used in Ayurvedic medicine to fight diabetes, prevent cancer, and even gum disease.3 Now, we know it can help you balance your blood pressure, too.